 I knew that Madame Bovary by Gustave Flaubert was about an adulterous woman.
 But for some reason, I assumed that the title character was a despicable, ugly, tricky middle-aged woman.
 “Madame” makes one sound old.
-Besides, when I was young, my mother had a copy of Madame Bovary; it must have been an old copy of the book, and I remember an unattractive woman on the cover (a cover like this one or this one).
+Besides, when I was young, my mother had a copy of Madame Bovary; it must have been an old copy of the book, and I remember an unattractive woman on the cover (a cover like this one).
 Just a dim memory of that cover never made the novel, and the character, seem appealing.

 To my surprise, when I met Madame Bovary between the pages of Flaubert’s novel, I found that she was very young, beautiful, and skinny, and mostly known by her first name, Emma.
 Beyond that, the writing in this novel was full of beauty.